Tonight, the Duke and Duchess of Cambridge were back to The London Palladium to attend the annual Royal Variety Performance.

 Lace is timeless, but the pattern also creates a sense of drama and helps her stand out.
 Kate, no stranger to complex dress codes and royal protocol understands that it’s her job to be identifiable – lace helps her do that while sticking to black tie.
 It’s likely a tactic learned from the Queen, who is said to always wear bright hues so that she can be easily spotted by the crowds who gather to see her.

 It looked like The Duchess of Cambridge was wearing her black Jimmy Choo Romy 100 Pumps in velvet that she first wore at the Annual Royal Remembrance Festival in November 2018.

 The Duke and Duchess of Cambridge attended the event for the first time in 2014.

-William and Catherine attended the event last in 2017 when Duchess was pregnant with Prince Louis and when the couple was expecting Princess Charlotte.
+William and Catherine attended the event last in 2017, The Duchess was pregnant with Prince Louis and when the couple attended in 2014 they were expecting Princess Charlotte.